The Templates dialog allows you to manage application templates defined in the system configuration:

 You will receive an error message if the XML document is invalid:

 A correct template is added to the system configuration and can be modified and applied.
-Note that all the user-defined template parameters are available for configuration.
+Note that all the user-defined and community template parameters are available for configuration.

 You can create a template with a name that matches the name of a standard template.
 In this case your template will be marked by a ‘(custom)’ keyword in the templates list: